ec-data/trump-russia-study/docs/musing_on_intelligence_report.md

 be asked to comment.

-Trump has been accused (Financial Times researchers and others) of being 'bailed out' by Russian sources (including criminal fronts) in the period following multiple bankruptcies in 2000s.
+Trump has been accused (Financial Times researchers and others) of being 'bailed out' by Russian sources (including criminal fronts) in a period of multiple bankruptcies in 2000s.
 Trump Jr statement from this era: 'money is pouring in from Russia'.
-If there is any truth to this then Sergei Millian and associates would be the gatekeepers (or Trump's full financial records, which he refuses to release).
+If there is any truth to this then Sergei Millian would be the gatekeeper (or Trump's full financial records, which he refuses to release).